 There is a lot of controversy concerning the angle of the bat when hitting a pitched ball.
 Based on watching film of great hitters and what has proved successful for the kids I work with (and in line with Ted Williams’ approach to hitting), a level swing is not swinging the bat level with the ground.

 A level swing involves swinging the bat level with the path of the pitch.
-This is a slightly upward swing (the degree to which depends on the pitcher).
+This is a slightly upward swing (the degree to which depends on the pitcher & the pitch).
 This increases the likelihood of hitting the ball squarely, even if contact is a little too late or too early.

 When hitting down on the ball (which is popular among many coaches), the hardest hit balls will be grounders.
-Lines drives will flutter and only occur when slightly undercutting the ball.
+Line drives will flutter and only occur when slightly undercutting the ball.

 Correcting for uppercuts and undercuts begins with the position of the hands when the stride foot is planted (launch position).
 Aside from the hands being over the rear foot at this point, their height is also important.